apache/nuttx/Documentation/platforms/sim/sim/boards/sim/README.txt

   --------
   This directory contains logic to support a custom ROMFS system-init script and start-up script.
-These scripts are used by by the NSH when it starts provided that CONFIG_NSH_ARCHROMFS=y.
+These scripts are used by by the NSH when it starts provided that CONFIG_ETC_ROMFS=y.
 These scripts provide a ROMFS volume that will be mounted at /etc and will look like this at run-time:

     NuttShell (NSH) NuttX-7.31